booscaaa/jwtauth/README.md

 ```
 <br>
 <br>
-To get the access struct into your controller method just to it:
+To get the access struct into your controller method just do it:

 ```golang
 func YourMethodController(response http.ResponseWriter, request *http.Request) {